Satan offered Jesus unlimited political power for his messianic mission if only he accepted the Devil as his overlord.

 Whether Jesus felt tempted by this offer the

 passage does not say.
-But considering that the “Spirit drove him” to be
+But considering that the “Spirit drove him” into

-tested by Satan, the gospel writers must have considered it a real possibility.
+the wilderness to be tested by Satan, the gospel writers must have considered it

 by God to reign over all the earth.
-But how can the Davidic king reign over the
+But how could the Davidic king reign over

-rebellious nations of the earth without the military and economic powers of this
+the rebellious nations of the earth without the military and economic power of

-world’s governments?
-Is it not his destiny to subdue and rule over the entire
+this world’s governments?
+Was it not his destiny to subdue and rule over the

-Effectively, Satan intends to provide him with a shortcut to his God-ordained royal position, a way for him to avoid suffering and death on a Roman cross.
+Effectively, Satan offered Jesus a shortcut to his God-ordained royal position, a way for him to avoid suffering and death on a Roman cross and still acquire political power.

-And imagine all the good that Jesus can accomplish
+And imagine all the good that Jesus could accomplish

-if he sits on Caesar’s throne and commands his legions!
+if he sat on Caesar’s throne and commanded his legions!
 With the military and

-economic might of Rome at his command, will not righteousness prevail across
+economic might of Rome at his command, would not righteousness prevail across

 the empire?